 No More Desks

 Probably the biggest shift has been from private offices and cubicles to open plan offices.
 With fewer workers in the physical office, and greater need for collaboration when everyone is in the building, open plan offices seem like a natural fit for many companies.
 They’re often cheaper to set up, and offer more natural light and space for employees.
 Organizations that want to adopt an open office plan often skip the desks and buy either specialized workstations or seat workers at long tables in a large open room.

 Hotdesking is one of the newest fads for modern offices.
 These days, workers are more likely to use mobile devices than static desktops, and can therefore sit just about anywhere there’s a plug.
 To maximize flexibility, companies need to make sure there are as many outlets as there are workers.
 A lot of newer office furniture accommodates this need by placing outlets right in the middle of the workstation or table.

 There’s a lot we don’t miss about the bad old days of rigid 9-to-5 schedules and old-school cubicle farms, but there’s no denying that the planning stage was somewhat easier.
-Nowadays, it’s a good idea to hire a specialist who can help figure out your company’s needs and make a plan that will work for you.
+Nowadays, it’s a good idea to who can help figure out your company’s needs and make a plan that will work for you.
 There’s no point in wasting time and money on office furniture you don’t need.